Loading...

 Choose Low-Sugar Fruits

-Engage in light physical activity, such as a short walk, after eating to help your muscles use up some of the glucose in your bloodstream.
+Engage in light physical activity, like a short walk, after eating the fruit bowl to help your body utilize the sugars more efficiently.

 healthspan-mbl